curvegrid/go-ethereum-wiki/Contracts-and-Transactions.md

 eth.sendTransaction({from: '0x036a03fc47084741f83938296a1c8ef67f6e34fa', to: '0xa8ade7feab1ece71446bed25fa0cf6745c19c3d5', value: web3.toWei(1, "ether")})
 ```

+Note the unit conversion in the `value` field.
+Transaction values are expressed in weis, the most granular units of value.
+If you want to use some other unit (like `ether` in the example above), use the function `web3.toWei` for conversion.

+Also, be advised that the amount debited from the source account will be slightly larger than that credited to the target account.
+The difference is a small transaction fee, discussed in more detail later.

 ### Compiling a contract

 For the frontier release, `geth` supports solidity compilation through system call to `solc` the command line [solidity compiler](https://github.com/ethereum/cpp-ethereum/solc) by Christian R. and Lefteris K.